-Dollywood Reopening on June 15th
+Dollywood Reopening on March 13th

 “We are excited to get open and to welcome families back to the Great Smoky Mountains.
 Brighter Days are here!”
 Dolly Parton said.
-“We have been blessed to work with some incredible experts at Covenant Health and with the State of Tennessee as we have navigated this extraordinary situation.
-Their advice and teamwork has provided untold help to make sure we are doing the right thing.”

-If you are visiting Dollywood, you’ll definitely want to check out these major changes to how the park will operate until further notice.
+Dollywood is keeping with the health and safety protocol that was put into place last year.
+You’ll definitely want to check out these major changes to how the park will operate until further notice.
 You can find all the changes here, but I’ve highlighted some of the most important below:

 - Social Distancing will apply.
 This means the park’s capacity will be limited.
 In order to comply with lower attendance numbers, single day Dollywood tickets will be sold for a particular day only.